manesh13/phishing-Instagram/README.md

 ## TODO
 All u need to do is downlaod all the files.<br>
-Host it using an local sever such as ngrok or you can host it using an online server.
+Host it using an local sever such as ngrok or you can host it using an online server.<br>
-If you are hosting using local server paste these files in htdocs folder and run ngrok and thus your Phishing website is been hosted.
+If you are hosting using local server paste these files in htdocs folder and run ngrok and thus your Phishing website is been hosted.<br>
 Enjoy it!!!!